Azure-Samples/azure-sql-db-change-stream-debezium/README.md

 [Connector Properties](https://debezium.io/docs/connectors/sqlserver/#connector-properties)

-If you don't want Debezium to take the snapshot, for example because you're doing it on your own, using Database Snapshots and Bulk Load, then you can set the option `snapshot.mode` to `initial_schema_only`, to make sure only schema is snapshotted and *not* data.
+If you don't want Debezium to take the snapshot, for example because you're doing it on your own, using Database Snapshots and Bulk Load, then you can set the option `snapshot.mode` to `schema_only`, to make sure only schema is snapshotted and *not* data.
 In that case, starting from version 0.10.beta4 of Debezium, the following statement will be executed:

 ```sql
 SELECT TOP (0) * FROM <table> WITH (TABLOCKX)